KILLER'S KISS - PART FOUR

 I do wonder how that trick was done with the saw in Blue Jeans.

 The threat of the saw mill cutting through the actor anticipates the warehouse with all its mannequins, and especially those with the bisected torsos.

-Writings on influences on Killer's Kiss refer to a mannequin scene in Astair'es 1953 film The Band Wagon as being the known inspiration for the mannequin scene in Killer's Kiss.
+Writings on influences on Killer's Kiss refer to a mannequin scene in Astaire's 1953 film The Band Wagon as being the known inspiration for the mannequin scene in Killer's Kiss.
 In The Band Wagon, Astaire is led, by a mysterious woman, into a room filled with mannequins and parts.
-The woman herself is in some ways related to these mannequins as Astaire was describing how she came at him in sections.
+The woman herself is in some ways related to these mannequins as Astaire described how she came at him "in sections".
 In the mannequin room, two heads turn out to be real thugs who chase Astaire.

-That dance sequence was "The Girl Ballet" and there are at least a couple of other seeming homages to it in the film.
-The fire escape Davey climbs, then later descends into the mannequin factory reminds of the one Astaire climbs.
+That dance sequence was "The Girl Hunt Ballet" and there are at least a couple of other seeming homages to it in the film.
+The fire escapes Davey climbs remind of the one Astaire climbs.

 Kubrick used ideas relating to mannequins throughout his career.
 He zeroed in on this with the Lolita quote of people being treated like furniture, then in A Clockwork Orange we have mannequins serving as furniture, and, eventually, in Eyes Wide Shut we had people serving as furniture at the "orgy" with its mysterious, mannequin-like partiers.
 So though The Band Wagon might have supplied some inspiration for the fight scene, we have a deep and abiding interest with Kubrick in ideas surrounding humans as mannequins.